 School Fleeces/Waterproof Jackets are an additional optional item for pupils for playground wear.
 Fleeces are not an alternative to wearing the school sweatshirt.

 P.E.
 Kit: School PE Bag, T-shirt with ‘TH’ logo, Black Shorts, change of Socks, Plimsolls, track suit (optional).

 School Book Bag

-Each child should bring to school a named pencil case containing a ruler, coloured pencils, glue stick, HB pencils, eraser and sharpener.
+Each child should bring to school a named pencil case containing a blue pen, ruler, coloured pencils, glue stick, HB pencils, eraser and sharpener.

 For safety reasons no jewellery can be worn in school.
 However, children are allowed to wear one pair of plain studs.
 These must be removed by your child for P.E.